AlessandroCuomo/python3d_list_4dummies/README.md

 # this is a very simple exercise

-This is a very simple exercise to racall just one of the various way of interacting with python 3d list.
-(This is the way for a c/c++ user who does not know a lot of python libraries)
+This is a very simple exercise to racall just one of the various way of interacting with python 3d list (this is the way for a c/c++ user who does not know a lot of python libraries).

 The performed task is the one requested by the person asking me for this guide.